 - a biotechnology company in a “corporate partnering” transaction with a multinational corporation, which included elements of research and development, intellectual property licensing, product manufacture and supply, along with a significant equity investment by the multinational corporation in the biotechnology company

 - a venture capital-backed biotechnology company (vaccine development) in connection with its merger into a publicly traded biotechnology company

 - a biotechnology company in connection with a multi million dollar private placement of its common stock

 - a biotechnology venture capital fund in several public offerings of “portfolio company” securities

-Mr. Libson is an adjunct professor at The Wharton School of the University of Pennsylvania, where he teaches a graduate business course on life sciences entrepreneurship.
-He also is an adjunct professor in the Lehigh University School of Business and Economics where he teaches entrepreneurship and venture capital financing.
+Mr. Libson is an adjunct professor at The Wharton School of the University of Pennsylvania, where he teaches a graduate-level business course on life sciences entrepreneurship.
+He also is an adjunct professor at the Lehigh University School of Business and Economics where he teaches a graduate-level business course on venture capital financing.